die90s/HACK-2025/README.md

 API_KEY="INSERT_API_KEY"
 ```

+4. Create virtual server with `python3 -m venv venv`

+5. Install dependencies (in requirements.txt) with `pip install requests openai python-dotenv`

-4. Start the backend by running `node index.js`
+6. Start the backend by running `node index.js`

-5. Go to *the frontend directory* and install dependencies with `npm install`
+7. Go to *the frontend directory* and install dependencies with `npm install`

-6. Start the frontend by running `npm start`
+8. Start the frontend by running `npm start`

-7. Open Thonny IDE and connect Raspberry Pi Pico 2 W
+9. Open Thonny IDE and connect Raspberry Pi Pico 2 W

-8. Modify `pico/main.py` to have valid credentials (WiFi and MQTT)
+10. Modify `pico/main.py` to have valid credentials (WiFi and MQTT)

+11. Upload files in `pico` directory to Pico

-9. Run `main.py`
+12. Run `main.py`